Climbing / Mountaineering

 Canyon Outfitters Inc

-A knowledgeable staff will give tips about trails and help you find the right gear for your Sedona outdoor adventure...Is this your business?
+A knowledgeable staff will give tips about trails and help you find the right gear for your Sedona outdoor adventure...Verify your business

 Sedona’s magnificent mountains, rock formations, spires, and monoliths are often admired from afar, but it is the truly adventurous spirits who attempt to climb them.
 Sedona climbing activities include bouldering, trad climbing, and mountaineering.